 - Peter Pan (legit making people fly)

-- Shrek the Musical (I have nightmares about Shrek costumes gone wrong.)
+- Shrek the Musical (I have nightmares about Shrek costumes gone wrong in high school productions.)

 - Side Show

 - Singin’ in the Rain (you have to make it rain…literally).